aa29zzjj/jerryh-online-portfolio/README.md

 Otherwise, I will point out the top 3 games in each category, so it is also a good recommendation graphic for players.
 [![Click to view the interactive Tableau dashboard](https://public.tableau.com/static/images/As/AssignmentCritiqueandredesignStep3/Sheet1/1.png)](https://public.tableau.com/views/AssignmentCritiqueandredesignStep3/Sheet1)

-## Steph 5: 2025 Steam Top 100 Played Games by Type
+### Steph 5: Build your solution - 2025 Steam Top 100 Played Games by Type
 [![Click to view the interactive Tableau dashboard](https://public.tableau.com/static/images/As/AssignmentCritiqueandredesignStep5/Sheet2/1.png)](https://public.tableau.com/views/AssignmentCritiqueandredesignStep5/Sheet2)